Call Her Daddy

 Call Her Daddy is an advice and comedy podcast created by Alex Cooper and Sofia Franklyn in 2018.
 The podcast was owned and distributed by Barstool Sports until June 2021, when it was announced that Cooper had signed an exclusive deal with Spotify worth $60 million.
-In the late spring of 2020, Cooper and Franklyn were engaged in a publicized dispute with Barstool founder David Portnoy, which resulted in Franklyn leaving the show.
+In the late spring of 2020, Cooper and Franklyn were engaged in a publicized dispute with Barstool founder Dave Portnoy, which resulted in Franklyn leaving the show.
 Cooper reached an agreement with Barstool and continued hosting the podcast on her own.
-In August 2024, Cooper signed a deal with Sirius XM worth $125 million to replace Spotify as her distribution and advertising partner.
+In August 2024, Cooper signed a deal with SiriusXM worth $125 million to replace Spotify as her distribution and advertising partner.
+According to Fortune, the podcast was the most-listened to among women in 2023.

 History

-The podcast was launched in 2018 by Sofia Franklyn and Alex Cooper who were roommates at the time.
+The podcast was launched in 2018 by Sofia Franklyn and Alex Cooper, who were roommates at the time.
+According to an article in MediaFeed, "The name 'Call Her Daddy' was chosen to reflect female empowerment.
+To be more specific, Cooper and her former cohost, Sofia Franklyn, talked about a woman who did something new in the bedroom and took the lead while having sex.
+That's when Alex suggested 'Call Him Daddy' for the podcast's name, to which Sofia replied, 'No, Call Her Daddy.

 The podcast rapidly increased in popularity, with downloads rising from 12,000 to 2 million in two months.

-According to Barstool Sports founder David Portnoy, the company signed a three-year contract with the co-hosts in 2018.
+According to Barstool Sports founder Dave Portnoy, the company signed a three-year contract with the co-hosts in 2018.
 This contract provided a base salary of $75,000, supplemented with bonuses for podcast performance and a portion of merchandise sales.
 The contract ceded all intellectual property to Barstool Sports.